nweiand/MLOps/README.md

 ### Model Serving Component

-To serve the model we choose one of the trained models and serve it via Apache Airflow DAGs.

-(via ```mlflow models serve --model-uri runs:/caf16f1fe3c949ae9ba534367fd14c17/model ```)
+To serve the model we choose one of the trained models and serve it via ```mlflow models serve --model-uri runs:/caf16f1fe3c949ae9ba534367fd14c17/model ```

 After serving the model, we can access it via REST Api.